Baptism: yes, no, maybe?

 Baptism, which corresponds to this, now saves you, not as a removal of dirt from the body but as an appeal to God for a good conscience, through the resurrection of Jesus Christ, who has gone into heaven and is at the right hand of God, with angels, authorities, and powers having been subjected to him.

-Peter just said that baptism saves, but the Scripture mentioned above teach the opposite.
+Peter just said that baptism saves, but the Scriptures mentioned above teach the opposite.
 What is going on?

 The word “corresponds,” ἀντίτυπον, refers to an impression made from stamp used to seal envelopes.
 It could also be translated as “representation.”
-Peter is saying that baptism, dunking, is a representation of how God saves us (as he did Noah) from the sin filled world.
+Peter is saying that baptism, dunking, is a representation of how God saves us.
 The salvation is not based on works.
 Rather it is based on faith in God which grants us good conscience through the death and resurrection of Jesus Christ.
 Peter is explicitly revealing that the physical act of baptism does not save.
 Salvation comes through Christ alone by faith.
 We cannot initiate salvation for ourselves or for anyone else through the waters of baptism.

 Baptism By Immersion